wdlingit/rackj/walkthrough/Rackj_short_reads_AScomp.md

 2. `samtools view /dev/stdin | SamReverse.pl _1`: In pair-ended RNAseq, read1 and read2 are usually opposite to each other.
 In this example, our read2 reads are following gene orientation and read1 reads are opposite to the gene orientation. `samtools view /dev/stdin` translates BAM into SAM and `SamReverse.pl _1` reverses directions of read1 alignments. (*)
 3. `samtools view -Sbo`: this last part translates read1-reversed input SAM into BAM.

-(*): In case you are using alignment tools that aligns read1 and read2 at the same time (ex: TopHat2 or HISAT2), use `SamReverse.pl -byFlag 64` for reverse read1 directions.
+(*): In case you are using alignment tools that align read1 and read2 at the same time (ex: TopHat2 or HISAT2), use `SamReverse.pl -byFlag 64` for reverse read1 directions.

 **NOTE**: Many programs of rackj try to pick the most appropriate alignment(s) for one read so BAM files sorted-by-name are required.
 Most RNAseq-related programs of rackj can count reads for genes with cares of read orientations so making reads following original transcript orientation would improve precision of counting.